tdiak/googleVisionTest/README.md

 npm install
 ```

-5. Now you can change sth in src directory and build appliacation using webpack
+5. Now you can change smth in src directory and build application using webpack
 ```
 webpack --watch
 ```